hoisie/web/Readme.md

 ## Overview

-web.go should be familiar to people who've developed websites with higher-level web frameworks like sinatra, pylons,web.py.
-It is designed to be a light weight web framework, but also have the convenience of other frameworks.
+web.go should be familiar to people who've developed websites with higher-level web frameworks like sinatra, pylons, or web.py.
+It is designed to be a lightweight web framework, but also have the convenience of other frameworks.
 Some features include:

-1. routing to urls based on regular expressions
+1. routing to url handlers based on regular expressions
 2. easy project creation and administration
 3. helper methods for rendering templates
-4. Web applications are compiled to native code, which means very fast page render times (order-of-magnitude improvement over python or ruby frameworks)
+4. web applications are compiled to native code, which means very fast page render times (order-of-magnitude improvement over python or ruby frameworks)

 Future releases will support:
 1. automatic reloading when source or template files are changed